mhausenblas/zdd-lab/README.md

 I'd also suggest that as a preparation you have a look at the [health checks](https://mesosphere.github.io/marathon/docs/health-checks.html) and [readiness checks](https://mesosphere.github.io/marathon/docs/readiness-checks.html) docs.

 ## Default behaviour

+The default behaviour of DC/OS service deployments is a rolling upgrade, that is, DC/OS launches instances of the new version of your service while shutting down (killing) instances with the old version.
+How exactly this takes place depends on how much information (about the status of your service) you provide to DC/OS.
+This status info is called health and readiness checks in DC/OS and in the following we will walk through each of the basic cases.

 ### Without health checks